GeoNode/documentation/intermediate/harvesting/index.rst

 Harvesting resources from remote services
 =========================================

-{explain the harvesting in terms of GeoNode}

-Generally speaking, harvesting is a process by which a metadata catalogue is able to connect to remote catalogues and retrieve information about their resources.
+harvesting is a process by which a metadata catalogue is able to connect to remote catalogues and retrieve information about their resources.
 This process is usually performed periodically, in order to keep the local catalogue in sync with the remote.